-1.5 Lifecycle Management Plan
+1.12 Lifecycle management plan

-1.5.1 What does it Cost?
+1.12.1 What does it cost?

 The forecast lifecycle costs necessary to provide the services covered by this AM Plan includes operation, maintenance, renewal, acquisition, and disposal of assets.
-Although the AM Plan may be prepared for a range of time periods, this plan has adopted a Long-Term Financial Planning period of 10 years.
-Therefore, a summary output from the AM Plan is the forecast of 10-year total outlays, with the total expenditure and income for the ten-year period totals \$23,702,200 estimated on average per year.
-The average capital works per annum for the ten-year period is \$7,813,200. while the corresponding figure allocated for renewal is \$6,893,200.
+Although the AM Plan may be prepared for a range of time periods, this plan has adopted a long-term financial planning period of 10 years.
+Therefore, a summary output from the AM Plan is the forecast of 10-year total outlays, with the total expenditure and income for the 10year period totals \$23,702,200 estimated on average per year.
+The average capital works per annum for the 10-year period is \$7,813,200, while the corresponding figure allocated for renewal is \$6,893,200.